lisp-docs/cl-language-reference/docs/chap-7/h-b-object-creation-and-initialization/_h-b-d-defaulting-of-initialization-arguments.md

 in the list than the defaulted initialization arguments.
-Defaulted initialization arguments are ordered according to the order in the *class precedence list* of the *classes* that supplied the default values.
+Defaulted initialization arguments are ordered according to the order in the <GlossaryTerm styled={true} term={"class precedence list"}><i>class precedence list</i></GlossaryTerm> of the *classes* that supplied the default values.